nwsw/nwcplugin-api/api/nwc.ntnidx.md

 <a name="articulationCount"></a>
 **{ntnidx}:articulationCount**([#NoteNumber]), returns Number or nil

-When on a valid note position, this returns the number of articulations found .
+When on a valid note position, this returns the number of articulations currently applied to it.

 ------------------